 The WHO urged fully vaccinated people to continue to wear masks and practice other Covid-19 pandemic safety measures as the highly contagious delta variant spreads rapidly across the globe. • "People cannot feel safe just because they had the two doses.
 They still need to protect themselves," WHO official Dr. Mariangela Simao told reporters.
 (The WHO urged fully vaccinated people to continue to wear masks and practice other Covid-19 pandemic safety measures as the highly contagious delta variant spreads rapidly across the globe. • "People cannot feel safe just because they had the two doses.
 They still need to protect themselves," WHO official Dr. Mariangela Simao told reporters.
 (28-06-2021)

 The Dutch Health Council states that not enough research has yet been done to say whether taking extra vitamin D pills can prevent COVID-19.
 The elderly, children up to four years old and people with dark skin are still advised to take vitamin D. (04-03-2021)

-United Kingdom very high-risk area from Tuesday
+United Kingdom high-risk area